-The slick-looking Web sites for apartment locator / finder services – we call them bedbugs – tell you that you’ve arrived at Chicago’s premier FREE rental service offering experienced, knowledgeable agents and the largest database of available apartments.
+The slick-looking Web sites for apartment rental / locator / finder services tell you that you’ve arrived at Chicago’s premier FREE rental service offering experienced, knowledgeable agents and the largest database of available apartments.
 That’s typically hooey.

-Here’s what you absolutely need to know about locator bedbugs that they won’t tell you:
+Here’s what you absolutely need to know about rental services that they won’t tell you:

 1. We hired shills to plant all the positive reviews you read about us on Yelp, or wrote them ourselves.

 2. Our service isn’t free.
 We charge a month’s rent as a commission and you’re paying it in the cost of your rent.
 With some landlords you pay it in the form of higher rent; with others in the reduced services and maintenance they deliver.